TheBlue0n3/Efe-Yalin-Gulec-CV/README.md

     main.tex — LaTeX source file for the CV

-    (website files) — HTML/CSS/JS files for the portfolio website
+    index.html — HTML/CSS/JS files for the portfolio website

-    (projects folder) — small technical exercises and examples of my work